imagineLife/big-site/content/mongo/schema-patterns/overview.md

 ## Computed

+Use this when overusing the CPU.
+Do this to reduce latency for read operations.

 **Math Operations.**
 Compute sums, averages, median, etc.
 When doing MANY more reads than writes, the computed pattern saves cpu energy by calculating on-write instead of on-read.